dinbrca/dinbrca.github.com/index.md

 But the future holds a lot of feature possibilities:

+- Images
   - Image Compression
+  - Image Conversion
+- Websites
   - Website Thumbnail Generation
+- Files
   - File Antivirus Scanning
   - File Upload
+  - Zip Files
+- Text
+  - Text Difference
+- IP
+  - IP to Location

 and lots more to come.. (this is your time to shine and tell us through support what's your needs and request a feature)